Webinar Series for Teachers

 Entire units and lesson activities covering a wide range of topics, including early Birmingham history, connecting STEM and social studies, and the Civil Rights Movement in Birmingham!

 Click below for a virtual museum tour broken down into short episodes.
-Check back for more to be added soon!

 Episode 1: Intro to Vulcan Park and Museum